marcc-hpc/esc/docs/_common/r-packages.md

 > install.packages('rJava')
 ~~~

-We encourage all users to start an interactive session with `interact` to install these packages for performance and network connectivity reasons.
+### Issue: network security

+We encourage all users to start an interactive session with `interact` when using this method.
+This command will start an interactive SLURM job on a compute node.
+Only the compute nodes can access [`cran`](https://cran.r-project.org/) to download the packages.
+If you see the error `Failed to install 'unknown package' from URL: (converted from warning) Problem closing connection:  No space left on device` then you must visit a compute node to complete the installation.

 ## Case 3: Extra dependencies required